Sheezus: Singles

 "Hard out Here" was released as the album's lead single on 17 November 2013.
 Upon release, "Hard out Here" was met with critical acclaim, with critics praising the song's feminist themes.
 The single debuted at number nine on the UK Singles Chart, selling 30,213 copies in its first week.
 The song's accompanying music video was a subject of controversy, with Allen accused of being racist for its use of mostly black dancers in an allegedly "disapproving" manner.
 Allen responded that ethnicity was not a factor in hiring the dancers, and the video was a light-hearted satirical look at objectification of women in modern pop music.

-"Air Balloon" premiered on BBC Radio 1 on 13 January 2014, and was released on 20 January 2014 as the second single from the album.
+"Air Balloon" premiered on BBC Radio 1 on 13 January 2014, and was released on 2 March 2014 as the second single from the album.
 The song reached number seven on the UK Singles Chart.

-"Our Time" was released as the album's third single on 10 March 2014, peaking at number 43 on the UK Singles Chart.
-The song was serviced to radio in the UK and Italy on 24 March and 14 April, respectively.
+A video of "Our Time" appeared on 10 March 2014 to conincide with the tracklisting reveal.
+The physical release appeared on the 27 April, and peaked at number 43 on the UK Singles Chart.
+The song was serviced to radio in Italy on 14 April.

 "URL Badman" was released on 13 July 2014 as the fourth single from the album.
 "As Long as I Got You" was released on 24 August 2014 as the fifth and final single.
 The music video was filmed at the Glastonbury Festival 2014 and released on 24 July.

 Other songs

 "Somewhere Only We Know" was released on 10 November 2013 and was used as the John Lewis 2013 Christmas advertisement.
 "Sheezus" was released as a promotional single on 22 April 2014.
 According to Allen, the song was not released as an "official single" due to its use of the word "period".

-"L8 CMMR" was used for the television series Girls, and received a lyric video as well.
-It was also featured in episode 12 of Quantico.